dflock/duncanlock.net/content/posts/personal/sunshine-coast-thormanby-islands-smuggler-cove-kayak-trip.rst

 We paddled back to Smuggler Cove, tied up the kayak and explored the trails around the cove a little before dinner.

 After dinner, we walked along the forest trail the other way, away from the cove into the woods.
-A little way in, the trail gave way to a wooden walkway over a shallow lake.
+A little way in, in the gathering twilight, the trail gave way to a wooden walkway over a shallow lake.
 The lake turned out to be a wetland habitat created by beavers, who had drowned the bottom of this little forest valley by damming a creek.

 .. figure:: /static/images/posts/sunshine-coast-thormanby-islands-smuggler-cove-kayak-trip/p1060519-small.jpg
     :target: /static/images/posts/sunshine-coast-thormanby-islands-smuggler-cove-kayak-trip/p1060519.jpg